 - Say Goodbye to 'Missed Opportunities'

 Did you know that around 74% of conversion rate optimization programs can increase sales as per research by Marketing Sherpa?
 To recover your lost sales due to cart abandonment, you can use PushEngage.
 You can automate the entire cart abandonment campaign.
 Did you know using Cart Abandonment Push Notification, e-commerce site was able to recover 10 sales every day?
 The impact of Push Notification is far more than just cart abandonment.
+Looking at the use cases of push notifications, you will know what are the different revenue-generating campaigns you can run using push notifications.

 You can also use cart abandoned software like CartStack and make up for lost sales opportunities that your website will inevitably face.